 The Importance Of A Self Care Routine

-My skin suffered, my hair was always in a bun and I viewed myself differently.
+My skin suffered, my hair was always in a bun, and I had a different view on myself.

 I didn’t care about the mess I looked like.
 Honestly, it wasn’t the physical aspect of not having a self care routine that hurt me.
 It was not making time for myself and battling with postpartum depression multiple times in less than five years.